-Coming to you from Dustin Abbott, this excellent video review takes a look at the Fujifilm GF 20-35mm f/4 R WR lens.
-With an equivalent focal length range of 16-28mm, the GF 20-35mm offers versatile wide angle coverage and comes with a range of useful features, including:
+Coming to you from Dylan Goldby, this excellent video review takes a look at the Fujifilm GF 20-35mm f/4 R WR lens.
+Offering an equivalent focal length range of 16-28mm, the GF 20-35mm seems perfect for genres like landscape and architectural photography.
+It comes with a range of good features, including:

 - 14 elements in 10 groups

-- Three aspherical, one ED aspherical, and three ED elements for less distortion and chromatic aberrations and improved sharpness
+- Three aspherical, one ED aspherical, and three ED elements for reduced distortion and chromatic aberrations and increased sharpness

-- Nano GI coating for less flares and ghosting and better contrast
+- Nano GI coating for fewer flares, reduced ghosting, anddeeper contrast

 - 25.6 oz (725 g)